Aurimas86/Mvc-Core-Google-authentication/README.md

 Supports authentication, logout and token refreshes.

-Enter your Google ClientId & ClientSecretId to Startup.cs file to be able to connect to Google auth.
+Enter your Google ClientId & ClientSecret to Startup.cs file to be able to connect to Google auth.